 Communication — Various methods

 - Weekly email newsletter — Subject line starts with “[Troop 351]”

-- I will subscribe you soon to the Troop list.
-Please let me know if you want a different or additional email on the Troop list.
+- You will be added to the troop email list after joining.
+Please let us know if you want different or additional emails on the Troop list.

 - We wear neckerchiefs and sashes on “special occasions” — such as a Court of Honor or a Blue & Gold Banquet.

 The BSA (and Troop 351’s) Mission: To prepare young people to make ethical and moral choices over their lifetimes by instilling in them the values of the Scout Oath & Law.

 Robert Baden-Powell, the founder of the Boy Scouts, called scouting “a game with a purpose.”
 If a boy doesn’t work on advancements, he misses “the purpose” of scouting.